 The OSI Connect website and mobile app give veterans and serving personnel in the Canadian Armed Forces and the RCMP clear information about accessing OSI clinics across Canada.
 They also provide information and resources for people living with OSIs, their loved ones, and their community health care providers.

-The Operational Stress Injury Resource for Caregivers provides OSI education for family members and friends of people living with OSIs as well as self-care tools to support them in the role as caregiver.
+The Operational Stress Injury Resource for Caregivers and The Mind's the matter provides OSI education for family members and friends of people living with OSIs as well as self-care tools to support them in the role as caregiver.